tc39/proposal-async-explicit-resource-management/README.md

       - SYG (@syg) added as reviewer
 * TC39 December 1st, 2022 (notes TBA)
   - Conclusion
-    - `using await` declarations, `Symbol.asyncDispose`, and `AsyncDisposableStack` remain at Stage 2 as an independent proposal.
+    - `await using` declarations, `Symbol.asyncDispose`, and `AsyncDisposableStack` remain at Stage 2 as an independent proposal.

 # TODO